scratch-er/nemu-workloads/README.md

 Each workload directory should contain:

 - An optional `source` sub-directory, which should be a git submodule pointing to the workload's upstream repository or contain the workload's source code.
 - An optional `links.txt` file with download links for files needed to build the workload, such as source tarballs or pre-built binaries.
-Each line in `links.txt` must follow the format: `file_name::link`, for example: `coremark.tar.gz::https://github.com/eembc/coremark/archive/refs/tags/v1.01.tar.gz`.
+Each line in `links.txt` must follow the format: `file_name link sha256sum`.
 - A `build.sh` script that builds the workload.
 After `build.sh` exits normally, the package directory must contain everything needed to run the workload, including the executable, dependencies, and an `etc/inittab` that starts the workload and stops NEMU after it finishes.
 - Any other necessary files, such as an `inittab` to start the workload, patches for building, or configuration files.